-Why Include Information Communication & Technology In Home Schooling
+Why Include Design & Technology In Home Schooling

-Design and Technology is a practical and valuable subject.
-It enables learners to actively contribute to the creativity, culture, wealth and well-being of themselves, their community and their nation.
-It teaches how to take risks and so become more resourceful, innovative, enterprising and capable.
-Learners develop a critical understanding of the impact of design and technology on daily life and the wider world.
+Design and Technology is one of the most practically creative and valuable subject. to our learners.
+It enables our learners earned money and learn at the same time.
+Many of them choose this route for their studies.
+Design and Technology teaches us how to take risks and so become more resourceful, innovative, enterprising and capable.
+Learners go on to develop a critical understanding of the impact of design and technology on their trade.

-The skills, knowledge and understanding of the subjects involved in science, technology, engineering and mathematics are vital for all learners in an increasingly science- and technology-driven society.
+The skills, knowledge and understanding of design and Technology cover science, technology, engineering and mathematics and are referred to as S.T.E.M.
 Learners should be learning to be:

 Solve real problems